FadyASulaiman/selectd-job-hunt-ai/Readme.md

 ### **Prerequisites**
 - Python 3.8+
 - LaTeX distribution (MiKTeX, TeX Live, or MacTeX)
-- Claude API key from Anthropic
+- OpenAI API key (Or Google or Deepseek, all implemented, your pick!)

 ### **LaTeX Installation**